 Session close: Settled at .7595, up 12 ticks

 Fundamentals: Yes, the Canadian has seen not only support from the weaker U.S Dollar but tremendous strength in Crude Oil.
 However, its gains stalled Friday for the exact reason we have highlighted right here; inconsistent or poor data.
 On Friday, Retail Sales was the latest data point to disappoint and price action will not be able to sustain a recovery if this continues.
 For now, while U.S Dollar weakness is fresh, if Crude continues to strengthen and we see positive developments at the G-20 the Canadian will find itself higher.
 At that point if the data continues to be poor, it should provide for a good fade.
 Wholesale Sales are due tomorrow at 7:30 am CT.

-Technicals: The near-term range is defined.
-Major three-star resistance aligns ...
-Please sign up for a Free Trial at Blue Line Future to view our entire technical outlook and actionable bias and levels.
+Technicals: Price action is out above the 50, 100 and 200-day moving averages.
+This provides a ...
+Please sign up for a Free Trial at Blue Line Futures to view our entire technical outlook and actionable bias and levels.

 Click below to sign up for 1 or all 4 of our daily Blue Line Express reports